fairdataihub/SODA-for-SPARC-Docs/docs/intro.md

 The SPARC data curation and sharing guidelines are very exhaustive to maximize FAIRness of data but are consequently challenging and time-consuming for researchers to implement.

-### What does SODA for SPARC do?
+### What does SODA do?

-SODA for SPARC is a desktop software that makes it very easy to prepare your dataset according to the SPARC data curation and sharing guidelines and have it published on the
+SODA is a desktop software that makes it very easy to prepare your dataset according to the SPARC data curation and sharing guidelines and have it published on the
 SPARC Data Portal.
 The sofware combines intuitive user interfaces with automation such that you can easily and effectively implement all the requirements step-by-step and share your dataset with the SPARC Curation Team for review.
+SODA can also help you prepare a SPARC Data Structure (SDS) compliant dataset that can be shared on any other repository, such as the Zenodo repository.

 SODA is developed by the team from the FAIR Data Innovations Hub at the California Medical Innovations Institute.
 You can find out more about us on our website at [fairdataihub.org](https://fairdataihub.org/).